OndrejNepozitek/Edgar-DotNet/docs/grid2d/basics.md

 import { Gallery, GalleryImage } from "@theme/Gallery";

-> The source code for this example can be found at the end of this page.

 In this example, we will generate a very simple level consisting of 5 rooms with rectangular shapes.

 ## Room templates
 First, we will create our room templates.
-We must create an instance of the `RoomTemplateGrid2D` class for each room template.
 To do that, we need to create a *polygon* that defines the outline of the room template and also provide a list of possible door positions.

 ### Outline
-In the Grid 2D setting, the outline of a room template is an orthogonal polygon where each point has integer coordinates.
+In the *Grid2D* setting, the outline of a room template is an orthogonal polygon where each point has integer coordinates.
 In other words, it is a polygon that we can draw on an integer grid using 1x1 square tiles.

-The first outline that we create is an 8x8 square:
+The first outline that we create is a 6x10 rectangle:

 ```

 var squareRoomOutline = new PolygonGrid2DBuilder()
     .AddPoint(0, 0)
-    .AddPoint(0, 8)
+    .AddPoint(0, 10)
-    .AddPoint(8, 8)
+    .AddPoint(6, 10)
-    .AddPoint(8, 0)
+    .AddPoint(6, 0)
     .Build();